Literary Conversations

 Provocative Civil Discourse Inspired and Led by Writers

-Our Literary Conversations bring together highly-acclaimed writers from all over the country to discuss the urgent issues that surround their work and let literature serve as a springboard for civil discourse.
+Our Literary Conversations bring together highly-acclaimed writers to discuss the urgent issues that surround their work and let fiction serve as a springboard for civil discourse.
 Over the past 35+ years, our literary programs have featured authors reading from their work and engaging in thrilling, thought-provoking conversations.

 Authors who have joined us over the years have included: